Spiritual Truths about the Glory of God and the Holy Spirit

 2Cor.
 3:7, 8 teach that the ministry of the Holy Spirit is in the Glory of God.
 2Cor.
 3:7, 8 reads, “But if the ministry of death, having been engraved in letters in stone was with glory (so that the sons of Israel could not steadfastly behold the face of Moses because of the glory of his face), which was being done away; shall not the ministry of the Spirit be with more glory?”

-We also have Joel 2:28 which say: “And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: includes dreams and visions.”
+We also have Joel 2:28, 29 which say: “And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: And also upon the servants and upon the handmaids in those days will I pour out my spirit. ”

 The Holy Spirit and the Glory of God Invariably APPEARS: